July 15, 2019

 BUILDING YOUR FOUNDATION

-To begin any building, you need the foundation.
+To begin any building project, you need a solid foundation.
 This document is just that — your mission statement and your prerequisite for success.
-Far too many projects have been started on the fly, and the lack of proper vision can end up costing the business owner a small fortune in the
+Far too many projects have been started on the fly, and the lack of proper vision can ultimately cost the business owner a significant fortune.

 If multiple partners or family members are involved, lock yourselves in a room until you create something you can all sign off on (literally).
-This step may just save your relationships, partnerships and, most importantly, your bank account balance.
-It also will come in handy when it’s time to create your “brand.”
+This step may save your relationships, partnerships, and, most importantly, your bank account balance.
+It will also come in handy when it’s time to create your “brand.”

 ASKING THE RIGHT QUESTIONS

-Once you have made the decision to move forward and have articulated the overall vision for your upgrade, it’s time to home in on the details and begin determining the specifics.
+Once you have decided to move forward and shared your vision for the upgrade, it’s time to focus on the details.
 Some of the questions you’ll need to address include:

 • What types of attractions should be offered?